dask/distributed/docs/source/worker-memory.rst

 tracked by Dask is called :ref:`managed memory <memtypes>`.

 When the managed memory exceeds 60% of the memory limit (*target threshold*), the worker will begin to dump the least recently used data to disk.
-You can control this location with the ``--local-directory`` keyword::
+By default, it writes to the OS's temporary directory (``/tmp`` in Linux); you can control this location with the ``--local-directory`` keyword::

    $ dask-worker tcp://scheduler:port --memory-limit="4 GiB" --local-directory /scratch